ikojun00/njuskalo-web-scraper/README.md

     ```

 6. **Access Results**: Once the scripts have completed execution, you will find two new files generated: `apartment_links.csv` containing the links and `apartment_info.csv` containing detailed information.
 You can rename these files according to the county you specified.

+# Scraping County Listings That Have Already Been Scraped Before

+1. - 4. **Repetition**: Follow steps first four steps from "Scraping County Listings for the First Time".

+5. **Run Apartment Diff Script**: After collecting the apartment links, proceed to run the `diff.py` script to remove invalid links from county located in the `/csv/links/` directory.
+Once the script have completed execution, you will find two new files generated: `new.csv` containing new links and `sold.csv` containing invalid links.

+    ```bash
+    python scripts/diff.py
+    ```
+6. **Run Apartment Info Script**: After collecting the new apartment links (`new.csv`), proceed to run the `apartment_info.py` script to extract detailed information about each apartment.

+    ```bash
+    python scripts/apartment_info.py
+    ```

+7. **Access Results**: Once the script have completed execution, you will find `apartment_info.csv` containing detailed information.
+Append rows from `apartment_info.csv` into old file located in the `/csv/info/` directory of county that you wanted to scraped.

 ## Disclaimer